Testing your equipment at home

 Pick a race data source and a live event.
 Find a car number that is participating in that race and use that number as your stream car number to discover how the live race data is displayed (click on the stream, then on the edit icon located at the top right corner of the "Race Event" box).

 Test the Pause/Resume actions to discover how to hide your camera video input stream temporarily and send custom messages to your audience.
 This feature can be used before the race start to share the race schedule or in between race sessions to announce when the next session will take place.
-Note:

-It may take up to 20 seconds for your change to be reflected in the video overlay.
+Note: It may take up to 20 seconds for your change to be reflected in the video overlay.

 Ending the Test Stream

 The test stream will stay up for 30 minutes until the indicated stop time, after which, it will start to tear down and be moved under the "Past Streams" tab.
-It's important to know that when a stream is past, it cannot be used anymore, therefore, you should only end a stream if you're completely done with your live stream.
+It's important to know that when a stream is past, it cannot be used anymore; therefore, you should only end a stream event if you're completely done with your live stream.
 If you want to end the stream earlier than the stop time, you can use the button "End Stream".

 Ready to go Live?
 Do this!